 1.5 cups of chopped cucumber, 2 cups cherry tomatoes (cut into halves), 1 small red onion chopped, and ½ cup chopped parsley/cilantro.

-Add the dressing - For Mediterranean salad dressing, add 2 tablespoon of extra virgin olive oil, 1 teaspoon of lemon juice, ¼ teaspoon of salt & ½ teaspoon of pepper to the mixing bowl.
+Add simple lemon olive oil dressing: For dressing, add 2 tablespoon of extra virgin olive oil, 1 teaspoon of lemon juice, & ½ teaspoon of pepper to the mixing bowl.
+Combine and add salt to taste.

-Toss the salad.
-Taste and adjust the seasoning by adding more salt, pepper, or lemon juice to taste.
-Cover and keep it in the refrigerator for 30 minutes.
-It tastes best when served chilled.
+Toss the salad well.
+Taste and adjust the seasoning with more salt, pepper, or lemon juice if needed.
+Cover and refrigerate for 30 minutes.
+Serve chilled for the best flavour.

 Tip: Cucumbers release some water in the salad when stored in the refrigerator.
 When you take the salad out of the refrigerator, toss the salad again just before serving.

-- Freshness is key - Use ripe, flavorful tomatoes and fresh herbs for the best taste.
+- Use fresh ingredients: I pick ripe tomatoes and fresh herbs for the best flavour.

 Yes, you can.
 Chop the vegetables and transfer them to an airtight container in the refrigerator.
 Toss with dressing just before serving.
 This prevents the cucumber from becoming soggy.

-English cucumbers or Persian cucumbers works best for this cucumber toamto salad recipe.
+English cucumbers or Persian cucumbers work best for this salad recipe.
 They have thin skins and fewer seeds, so no peeling is needed.

-Yes you can.
-I have made this salad recipe with regular tomatoes and they taste the same.
-Cherry tomatoes are sweet and less watery, that's make them perfect for salads.
+Yes, you can.
+I have made this salad recipe with regular tomatoes, and they taste the same.
+Cherry tomatoes are sweet and less watery, which makes them perfect for salads.

 Recipe Card